 According to MacPaw’s support statistics, adding 5 extra programs to Autorun slows down your boot time by 20 seconds.
 That’s because most of your applications come from different developers.
-It’s natural they are competing for PC memory, each trying to get its share of CPU resources — literally like snakes in a jar.
-They would add themselves to Autorun and busting them out is not easy.
+It’s natural they are competing for PC's memory, each trying to get its share of CPU resources — much like snakes in a jar.
+They would add themselves to Autorun and switching them off is not easy.
 Some apps, though useful in theory, are extremely memory-hungry.
-For instance, game launchers like Steam or Origin eat up pretty much of your computer’s RAM.
+For instance, game launchers like Steam or Origin eat up pretty much all of a regular computer’s RAM.
 You may safely switch them off until the next time you need them.

-In a nutshell, apps that run upon Windows startup are all real apps.
+In a nutshell, many that launch when the Windows startup are memory eaters.
 They demand memory and waste your CPU resources, and not all of them are necessary to you.
 The more apps in Autorun, the slower the performance of your PC.
-Further down, we will tell you how manually clean Autorun.
+Further down, we will tell you how manually clean the Autorun.

 How Do I Know What to Disable?

 Tricky as it is, about half of the programs’ names you’ll see in Autorun will not be self-explanatory.
 If so, study closely the path under Command where the app’s folder is located.
 If you don’t see the full path to the file, just drag the dividing element between Command and Location to the right.
 This should give you a clue what the program is about.
 This way you can safely disable the apps like Download Master, Adobe Reader or your torrent client.
 Launch them only when you do need them.

 Ways to Disable Startup Programs in Task Manager

 The Task Manager is a more advanced option.
 It handles not just apps, but processes.
 The later are not easily identifiable by names.
 Below is how to handle it and make your boot process fast again.

 - Right-click the Start button at the bottom Taskbar

 - Choose Task Manager in the menu that appears.